-There are thousands of different cryptocurrencies, but experts say you should take a hard pass on most of them.
+There are thousands of different cryptocurrencies, but experts say you should take a hard pass on most of them, at least to start.
 Crypto values fluctuate by the hour, and this can be especially true for lesser-known coins.
-Even more established cryptocurrencies like Ethereum and Bitcoin experience their share of volatility, but at least have a greater record of increasing in value over time.
+Even more established cryptocurrencies like ethereum and bitcoin experience their share of volatility, but at least have a greater record of increasing in value over time.

 1. Choose an Exchange